 First, Jose’s birthday.
 What do you get the renaissance man who has it all?
 Vintage books, of course.

 A book called Planet Earth, which is meant to be a companion guide to the PBS television series that aired in 1986, is filled with photos and information that was dense enough to be a stand alone work without the series.

 The second book was a thick drawing guide from 1950.
 Jose is an amazing artist and I knew he’d appreciate it.
 Both of these books happened to be five cents each during a summer sale at my favorite thrift store.

 The housewarming gifts were both items that were meant to be shared with others.
 First, a vintage cheese board with a ceramic dish in the center and a wooden rim for holding crackers.
-Jose and Lupe are excellent hosts who’ve opened their home up to several of us when we visited the Bay Area.
+Jose is an excellent host whose opened up his home to several of us when we visited the Bay Area.

-And what better way for the two of them to celebrate moving into a new home than by toasting each other with champagne out of vintage goblets.
+And what better way to celebrate moving into a new home than by toasting with vintage champagne goblets.

 Aren’t they beautiful?